 So when WEN came out with a new cleansing conditioner called Six Thirteen, I was quite anxious to try it and see how it compares.
 My impression was that Six Thirteen is kind of a step up from regular WEN, with even more conditioning.
-When my gallon of Sweet Almond Mint ran out this time, I decided to order Six Thirteen instead.
+When my Sweet Almond Mint ran out this time, I decided to order Six Thirteen instead.

 From the QVC website: